Aserk/currency-converter-react/README.md

 https://aserk.github.io/currency-converter-react/

 ## Description
-This is simple currency converter build in React.
+Simple currency converter build in React.
 Currencies are fetched from api.

 ## Technologies
 To create the page I used: